dansmyers/AI/1-Search/Notes/1-States_and_State_Spaces.md

 - Begin with the starting state
 - Generate all of its successor states and store them
-- Choose one stored state and generate *its* successors
+- Choose one stored state and generate *its* successors and store them
 - Continue this process until you either reach the goal state or have no more stored states to explore, which would indicate there is no feasible plan

 "But wait!", you shout.
 "That's way too vague."